The Southern Vampire Mysteries: Telepaths

 Telepaths are humans who can read the minds of other humans and feel the emotions of different creatures that are portrayed in a creature's "brain signature".
-Vampires have a "hole" as their signature, so telepaths cannot read their mind.
+Vampires have a "hole" as their signature, so telepaths cannot read their minds.
 (However, Sookie occasionally picks up a few flashes of thought from vampires.)
 Were and shifter signatures portray emotions or colors.
 Demons' signatures are compared to a buzzing sound or like the "static in a radio station".
 Maenads' signatures are represented as an endless mystic chant.
 Fairies (and a few powerful witches) can block their minds from telepaths.
 Sookie refers to their minds as being "shielded".

 Telepaths are rarely encountered in the supernatural community.
 It is revealed in Dead Reckoning that Sookie's power of telepathy was granted to her family by the half-demon Desmond Cataliades.
 He was great friends with Sookie's half-fairy grandfather Fintan, and so he became a sponsor to Fintan's descendants and was required to give them a gift.
 He had the power of telepathy and thought it a great gift to Fintan's family, as it would give them an edge over their fellow humans to know what other people were thinking and planning.
 Fintan and Adele drank Cataliades' blood (although Adele was tricked into it, as Cataliades mixed it with her wine), and from then on Fintan and Adele passed on to most of their descendants the power of telepathy.
-However, Cataliades revealed, only the descendants who, like Sookie's grandmother Adele, had the essential spark would inherit the telepathy.
+However, Cataliades revealed, that only the descendants who, like Sookie's grandmother Adele, had the essential spark would inherit the telepathy.
 When asked what the essential spark was, Cataliades responded, "It isn't easy to pin down in terms of your DNA.
 It's an openness to the other world.
 Some humans literally can't believe there are creatures in another world besides ours, creatures who have feelings and rights and beliefs and deserve to live their own lives.
 Humans who are born with the essential spark are born to experience or perform something wonderful, something amazing."
 Although Adele had the essential spark Fintan did not want her to have the gift.
 When each Stackhouse child was born Cataliades came and inspected them to see if they had the gift.